AlexBitsTech/svelte-vite-ts-tailwind-flowbite/README.md

 ## About

-This is a wails template based on the the official Wails Svelte-TS template.
+This is a wails template based on the official Wails Svelte-TS template.

 It implements Svelte, Vite, TypeScript, Tailwindcss and the FlowBite framework.